The Supplement Scam: Why AG1, Four Sigmatic, and “Premium” Brands Are Robbing You Blind

 Why every podcast shills, affiliates pull 20–40% per sale, single video sponsorships run five figures for ONE campaign, and product seeding flows nonstop.
 Millions per month go to payola and loss mitigation just for the company to keep up illusions and you are funding it!
 That money comes from your subscription, not from superior nutrition.

-Why We Don’t Play It
+Why We Just Don’t

 The Takeaway: Stop Falling for the Supplement Scam